Domestic Violence and Guns

 - The abuser should be a current or ex-spouse, the mother or father of your child, or have lived with you at some point.

-- The abuser should have been notified about the restraining order hearing so that he or she had an opportunity to attend.
+- The abuser must have been notified of the restraining order hearing so they had an opportunity to attend.

 - The restraining order should identify the abuser as a threat to you or your child's physical safety.

 - The restraining order should specifically prohibit behavior that threatens or creates a fear of physical injury.

 If your abuser is a police officer, a member of the military, or a government employee, explain this.
 They may be excluded from the federal ban.
 That does not mean there are no state laws that apply.